Emma Elizabeth Smith: Whitechapel murders

 The case was listed as the first of eleven Whitechapel murders in Metropolitan Police files.
-Although elements of the press linked her death to the later murders, which were blamed on a single serial killer known as "Jack the Ripper", her murder is unlikely to be connected with the later killings.
-With the exception of Walter Dew, who said he thought that Smith was the first victim of the Ripper, the police suspected it was the unrelated work of a criminal gang.
-Smith either refused to or could not describe her attackers in any form of detail, possibly because she feared reprisal.
-Prostitutes were often managed by gangs, and Smith could have been attacked by her pimps as a punishment for disobeying them, or as part of their intimidation.
+Although some sections of the press linked her death to the later murders attributed to a single serial killer known as "Jack the Ripper", her murder is unlikely to have been connected with those killings.
+With the exception of Walter Dew, who later wrote that he believed Smith was the Ripper's first victim, the police suspected that her murder was the unrelated work of a criminal gang.
+Smith either refused to, or could not, describe her attackers in any detail, possibly because she feared reprisal.
+Prostitutes were often controlled by gangs, and Smith may have been attacked by her pimps as punishment for disobedience, or as part of their intimidation.